Sally Stocker, LCSW

 Therapist

-Sally believes that every person is their own expert and works from a strengths-based approach to assist her clients in creating and living their best life.
-She is highly empathetic but pushes her clients to address all areas of their core issues, which she believes to be essential to her success as a therapist.
-She also believes communication is key to successful therapeutic relationships.
-When not working with clients, Sally can be found in her backyard with her nose in a book.
-She is the mother of two amazing daughters.
-Sally is a native of Cache Valley and continues to love and live there with her husband and numerous four-footed fur babies.
-Sally’s last name is pronounced [stoh-ker].
-It's German, and she won't be mad if you mispronounce it.
+Sally believes that every person is their own expert and works from a strengths-based approach to help her clients create and live their best lives.
+She is highly relational and empathetic, encouraging her clients to address all areas of their core issues, which she believes is essential to her clients as well as her success as a therapist.
+She also emphasizes the importance of communication in successful therapeutic relationships.

 "Teens and young adults who come to Uinta are pleasantly surprised that they live in a home in a residential neighborhood, that the mountains are right outside their door, and that they get to do all the normal things that teenagers like to do."